Rho-estimators revisited: General theory and applications: The performance of -estimators on -models

 In such a context, we shall describe how our penalty term should depend on this weight function $\Delta$ in view of selecting a suitable $\rho$-model for $\gP$.
-The next theorem is proved in Section~\ref{sect-pthm-main}.
+The next theorem is proved in Section~\ref{sect-main4}. \begin{thm} Let $\gP$ be an arbitrary distribution in $\sbP$, $\{{\sbQ}_{m},\ m\in\cM\}$ be a countable collection of $\rho$-models, $\Delta$ a weight function satisfying~\eref{eq-delta}, $\cR(\sbQ)$ a representation of $\sbQ=\bigcup_{m\in\cM}\sbQ_{m}$, $\psi$ a function satisfying Assumption~\ref{H-debase} and $\kappa$ be given by \eref{cond-kappa}.
+Assume that there exists a mapping $D_{n}:\cM\to \R_{+}$ and a number $K\ge 0$ such that, whatever $m\in\cM$,